Xbox 360 technical problems: Causes

 Microsoft did not reveal the cause of the issues publicly until 2021, when a 6-part documentary on the history of Xbox was released.
-The Red Ring issue was caused by the cracking of solder joints inside the GPU flip chip package, connecting the GPU to the substrate interposer, as a result of thermal stress from heating up and cooling back down when the system is power cycled.
-Microsoft had switched to lead-free solder due to regulations in the European Union, but using the incorrect alternative resulted in fracturing.
+The Red Ring issue was caused by the cracking of high-lead C4 solder bumps inside the GPU flip chip package, connecting the GPU and eDRAM dies to the substrate interposer, as a result of thermal stress from heating up and cooling back down when the system is power cycled.
+An engineer directly stated that the problem was not peak temperature, disproving the overheating theories that were commonly blamed.
+Microsoft had switched to lead-free solder on the motherboard due to regulations in the European Union, but C4 bumps inside flip chip packages were excluded, thus using high-lead bumps instead.
+This disproves the lead-free solder theory, as the joints that were breaking were high-lead bumps inside the chip package itself, not the lead-free connections to the motherboard.